Motorcycle speedway: Motorcycles

 Speedway uses a unique type of motorcycle, governed by the FIM's "Track Racing Technical Rules".
 In the past, bikes with upright engines were used (the name taken from the way the engine sits in the frame), but today most professional riders use laydown bikes as it is argued that they are easier to handle.
 Speedway bikes have only one gear, so the clutch is only used to engage and disengage drive at the start and finish of races.
-Speedway bikes dont have conventional brakes, the broadside sliding technique on corner entry is used to slow them at the ends of the straights, their high compression engines also provide a reasonable level of engine braking.
+Speedway bikes do not have conventional brakes, the broadside sliding technique on corner entry is used to slow them at the ends of the straights, their high compression engines also provide a reasonable level of engine braking.
 FIM regulations state that the motorcycles must have no brakes, are fueled by pure methanol, use only one gear and weigh a minimum of 77 kg.
 By using engine and rear wheel sprockets the single gear ratio can be adjusted as required for track conditions.
 The use of methanol allows for an increased compression ratio to the engine producing more power than other fuels and resulting in higher speeds (approximately 130 km/h when cornering).